tufangorel/performance_tips/README.md

 **-** Avoid casting explictly in a try block and throwing new exception in catch block, instead prefer instanceOf operator for type checking.

+**-** When iterating over a collection do not use collection.size() as loop termination test in the for-while loop, instead assign the collection.size() to a variable outside the loop and use this variable as loop termination condition.

+**-** Prefer int data type as loop index variable instead of other numeric data types for better performance.

+**-** Prefer using interfaces and type overloading against runtime-reflection for performance gains.

+**-** If it is not required then do not define new @annotations and process them at run-time.

 ## Collections